 And, if the calcium level becomes too high, it will cause the water to turn cloudy and the calcium deposits can cause problems for the hot tub shell, element and equipment.

-If the calcium level is not appropriate, it is best to drain out the hot tub, clean it thoroughly by scrubbing it and refill it with fresh water.
+If the calcium level is not correct, it is best to drain the hot tub, clean it thoroughly by scrubbing it and refill it with fresh water.
 You can use a calcium hardness increaser to maintain the balance of your hot tub.

-Hot tub enzymes are essentially biological catalysts that help to speed up the chemical reactions, breaking down and eliminating organic contaminants from the hot tub water such as sweat, body oils, skin cells, cosmetics, hair products, lotions, insects, leaves, twigs, etc., which can build up over time and produce scum in the hot tub that can be difficult to clean.
+Hot tub enzymes are essentially biological catalysts that help to speed up the chemical reactions in your spa.
+They break down and eliminate organic contaminants from the hot tub water such as sweat, body oils, skin cells, cosmetics, hair products, lotions, insects, leaves, twigs, etc., which can build up over time and produce scum in the hot tub that can be difficult to clean.

 Hot tub enzymes help to reduce the amount of sanitizer needed to sanitize and maintain the hot tub.